 The time limit to take actions, reply or pass orders as given under Rule 9 of the CGST Rules, 2017 that falls between 1st May 2021 and 31st May 2021 has been extended up to 15th June 2021.

-A GST registration Certificate is proof of being registered under GST in India.
+A GST registration certificate is proof of being registered under GST in India.
 Every business whose turnover exceeds the specified threshold is required to get registered under GST.
-They must apply for obtaining registration on the GST portal.
-It is issued in Form GST REG-06 and can be downloaded only through the portal as no physical certificate is issued by the Authorities.
+Accordingly, applicable businesses must apply for registration on the GST portal.
+Once the registration is successful, the business can download the GST registration certificate in GST REG-06 from the portal.
+It is to be noted that authorities will not issue any physical certificate.

 This certificate remains valid till it is surrendered or cancelled.